Constitutional Court of Russia: Powers

 Certain powers of the Constitutional Court are enumerated in the Constitution of Russia.
 The Constitutional Court declares laws, presidential and governmental decrees and laws of federal subjects unconstitutional if it finds that they are contrary to the Constitution (i.e. they violate certain rights and freedoms of citizens enumerated in and protected by the Constitution).
 In such instances, that particular law becomes unenforceable, and governmental agencies are barred from implementing it.
 Also, before an international treaty is ratified by the State Duma, the constitutionality of the treaty may be observed by the Constitutional Court.
-The Constitutional Court is not entitled to judge constitutionality of laws on its own initiative; the law may be submitted to the Constitutional Court by the President of Russia, the government of Russia, the State Duma, the Federation Council of Russia, one-fifth of members of the State Duma or the Federation Council, the Supreme Court of the Russian Federation, the Supreme Arbitration Court of the Russian Federation, or a legislative body of a Federal subject.
+The Constitutional Court is not entitled to judge constitutionality of laws on its own initiative; the law may be submitted to the Constitutional Court by the President of Russia, the government of Russia, the State Duma, the Federation Council, one-fifth of deputies of the State Duma or the Federation Council, the Supreme Court of the Russian Federation, or a legislative body of a federal subject.
 Any federal court may request the Constitutional Court to judge on the constitutionality of a law if the law is to be implemented in a case, and a judge of the federal court is in doubt about whether the law is contrary to the Constitution.
 Also, any private citizen may submit in the Constitutional Court a claim challenging constitutionality of a particular law if that law was implemented in a particular case and thus violated rights of that citizen.

 Another power of the Constitutional Court is to resolve disputes concerning competence of governmental agencies.
 Whenever the President of Russia is impeached, the Constitutional Court renders a resolution concerning complying with the due order of indictment.